Xilinx/brevitas/docsrc/source/faq.rst

-Brevitas is designed as a platform to implement novel quantization algorithms to target a variety of hardware backends adhering to a loose set of assumptions (i.e. uniform affine quantization).
+Brevitas is designed as a platform to implement novel quantization algorithms to target a variety of hardware backends adhering to a loose set of assumptions (e.g., uniform affine quantization).

 **Q: How can I train X/Y and run it on hardware W/Z?
 I can't find any documentation.**

 **A:** Brevitas is still sparsely documented.
-Until the situation improves, feel free to open an issue or ask on our gitter channel.
+Until the situation improves, feel free to open an issue on `GitHub <https://github.com/Xilinx/brevitas>`_.

 **Q: Training with Brevitas is slow and/or I can't fit the same batch size as with floating-point training.
 Why?
 What can I do?**